The 40 Benefits of Steam Bathing

 - May help to reinvigorate tired muscles.

-- Supports lactic acid breakdown in over worked muscles.
+- Supports lactic acid breakdown in muscles and joints during workout recovery.

 - Encourages relaxation.

 - Fosters a sense of well-being.

 - Combining steam and AromaTherapy® (Lavender) may promote soothing relief from stress and tension.

 - Combining steam and MusicTherapy® may help reduce stress.

 - Combining Steam and ChromaTherapy® may help enhance your mood elevation.

 - Supports the removal of toxins from the body.